mzaffalon/CO2-Sensor-SCD40/README.md

-# Sensirion SCD41 Makecode Extension
+# Calliope mini CO2 Sensor, based on Sensirion SCD40 Makecode Extension

-Makecode extension for the Sensirion SCD41 CO2 development board connected to the micro:bit platform.
+Makecode extension for the Calliope mini CO2 Sensor (Sensirion SCD40) connected to the Calliope mini platform.

 This extension allows you to read CO2, temperature and relative humidity values with an interval of 5 seconds.